GeorgievFilip/Document-search-bot/README.md

     ```
 2. Run the '/store_data' endpoint to create a vector store for a model as instructed in the [API Endpoints](#API-Endpoints) section.

-    **Note**: You must run this at least once for creating the vector store and only rerun it if you want to update the vector store.
+    **Note**: You must run this at least once for creating the vector store for a given model and only rerun it if you want to update the vector store.

 3. In a separate terminal, run the Streamlit app:
     ```bash